WebOfTrustInfo/rwot6-santabarbara/draft-documents/a-roadmap-for-ssi.md

 Moses Ma (FutureLab), Claire Rumore (FutureLab), Dan Gisolfi (IBM), Wes Kussmaul (Reliable Identities, Inc), Dan Greening (Senex Rex)

 ## Abstract
-This document proposes to create a persistent cross-functional and cross-company team to develop the Self-Sovereign Identity (SSI) market.
+This document proposes an industry group to develop the Self-Sovereign Identity (SSI) market.
 It lists key stakeholders who would actively promote SSI adoption, if they were well-informed.
 Its first project will be an SSI application market roadmap, to show the technical prerequisites, market enablers, risks, revenues, and costs of different SSI applications on a reasonable timeline.
 A roadmap will help SSI leaders, standards bodies, developers, academics, media, and investors focus on important work, and accelerate the SSI market.
 We illustrate industry marketing by summarizing our market strengths, weaknesses, opportunities, and threats (SWOT analysis), and show how this simple analysis exposes important marketing goals.
 Further projects will include go-to-market materials for developers, market explainers, frequently asked questions, market glossaries, and market research.

-## Audience
-We wrote this paper to find more people who value a healthy SSI market	.
+We wrote this paper to find more people who value a healthy SSI market.
 By working with us, you will grow the overall SSI market, meet the major SSI market participants, and advance your own ambitions.
 Please join us!

 ---